rajagashe/EC2Collection/README.md

 Methods:
 ========

-getListByAttr - returns a subset of a list based on a certain criteria,
+drillByMultipleParams(attribvallist) - returns an intersection of a list based
-                it further, gets more subsets from the previously obtained subset, so on and so forth, these subset lists generated are basically as many as there would be parameters.
+                on a certain criteria, it further gets more subsets from the previously obtained subset, so on and so forth, these subset lists generated are basically as many as there would be parameters.

-drillByMultipleParams - returns a subset of a list based on a certain criteria,
+                attribvallist - list of supported attributes of this collection such that the list starts with an attribute followed by its value, like so : ['vpcid','vpc-xxxxxx','platform','rhel','virtualizationtype','hvm']
-                it further, gets more subsets from the previously obtained subset, so on and so forth, these subset lists generated are basically as many as there would be parameters.
+                This list parameter means that you want to find the list of EC2 instances that are part of vpc-xxxxxx and have platform set to rhel and whose virtualization type is hvm.
+The list is processed from left to right.
+Always processes the full list of EC2 instances in the account.

-refresh - Refresh the EC2 instance list.
+refresh() - Refresh the EC2 instance list.
 This call is made if you have
-                changed something.
+                changed something and want to get an updated list.

-launchedBefore - This is called with date parameters and an instance list, the
+launchedBefore(inslist=None,Year=None,Month=None,Day=None) - This is called with a
-                other parameters are year, month, day, all integer values, this will return the list of instances that were launched before a given date.
+                list parameter followed by an integer Year, integer Month and an integer Day.
+If the Year, Month or Day is None, today() is taken as the day, if inslist is None all the EC2 instances in the collection are processed.
+This returns a list of instances launched before the given date.

-launchedAfter - This is same as above, except, it returns a list of instances
+launchedAfter(inslist=None,Year=None,Month=None,Day=None) - This is same as above,
-                that were launched after a certain date.
+                except, it returns a list of instances that were launched after a certain date.

-areTaggedWith - Takes an instance list and a tag key and returns all the
+areTaggedWith(inslist=None,TagKey='Name') - Takes an instance list and a tag key and returns
-                instances tagged with that key.
+                all the instances tagged with that key.
+Processes all instances in the collection if list passed is empty, and default key value parameter is 'Name'.

-areNotTaggedWith - This is the opposite of the above, returns a list of
+areNotTaggedWith(inslist=None,TagKey='Name') - This is the opposite of the above,
-                        instances that are not tagged with given key.
+                returns a list of instances that are not tagged with a given key.

 getInstanceList - Returns a list of instaces based on an attribute value.